osm2pgsql-dev/osm2pgsql/README.md

 outputs.
 IT IS CURRENTLY EXPERIMENTAL AND SUBJECT TO CHANGE.
 The flex output is only available if you have compiled osm2pgsql with Lua support.

+## Projection Support ##

+Osm2pgsql has builtin support for the Latlong (WGS84, EPSG:4326) and the WebMercator (EPSG:3857) projection.
+If you need other projections you have to compile with the PROJ library.

+Both the older API (PROJ version 4) and the newer API (PROJ version 6.1 and above) are supported.
+Usually the CMake configuration will find a suitable version and use it automatically, but you can set the `USE_PROJ_LIB` CMake cache variable to choose between the following behaviours:

+* `4`: Look for PROJ library with API version 4.
+If it is not found, stop with error.
+* `6`: Look for PROJ library with API version 6.
+If it is not found, stop with error.
+* `off`: Build without PROJ library.
+* `auto`: Choose API 4 if available, otherwise API 6.
+If both are not available build without PROJ library.
+(This is the default.)

 ## LuaJIT support ##

 To speed up Lua tag transformations, [LuaJIT](https://luajit.org/) can be optionally